cerner/terra-framework/packages/terra-form-validation/docs/ValidationEvents.md

 ## Dynamic Validation

 The default behavior of *react-final-form* is to dynamically validate, meaning it validates the content while the user is interacting with the form, and when a form loads.
-To use this behavior, simply use the error key of the meta data passed to an individual form component, and pass it to the error prop of either the InputField or TextareaField, like in the example below.
+To use this behavior, simply use the error key of the meta data passed to an individual form component, and pass it to the error prop of the Terra Field component (TextareaField, InputField, ...), like in the example below.

 ```jsx
 import React from 'react';